 We believe focusing on these categories ahead of electric vehicles ("EVs") is the right strategy for an advanced battery company because of the economic and time-to-market advantages.
 Entering the EV battery market requires billions of dollars of capital to build Gigafactories, offers lower prices per kWh than mobile electronics and demands long qualification cycles.
 We believe the best approach is to start in premium markets where we can leverage our differentiated technology and solidify our manufacturing process while driving toward profitability.
 At the same time, we are seeding our entry into the EV battery market by sampling batteries to EV OEMs and continuing work on our three-year grant with the U.S. Department of Energy to demonstrate batteries featuring our silicon anode paired with EV-class cathode materials.
 Our goal is to translate this work into partnerships (e.g., joint ventures or licensing) with EV OEMs or battery OEMs in order to commercialize our technology in this end market.
-We have entered into an agreement with a major automaker to validate the potential advantages of our battery in an EV.
+We have entered into agreements with two major automakers to develop customized products for the EV battery market.
+In the fourth quarter of 2024, we expect to complete our first milestone pursuant to the agreement with one of the major automakers in the EV market, which is a major milestone in our efforts to enter and grow within the EV market.
+In 2025, we plan to focus on expanding these relationships, leveraging a capital-efficient, licensing-based business model that aligns with the long-term scalability of our technology.